-Whether you’re looking to upgrade your ride or replace an old beater, buying a new car is exciting.
+Whether you’re looking to upgrade your current car or replace an old beater, buying a new car is exciting.
 Before you buy, be aware of the additional expenses involved.
-On top of the price of the car, the Sunshine State requires you to pay for tax and title fees, and sales tax.
+On top of the price of the car, the Sunshine State requires you to pay for registration, tax and title fees, and sales tax.
 Sales tax is based on the full purchase price of the vehicle - new or used.

 Florida sales tax rate

 If you are not in Florida, check your state’s department of revenue for rates.
 Other states may charge other fees when purchasing a car as well, including inspection or documentation fees.
 If you purchase a vehicle through a dealer, you may have other dealership fees.

 >>RELATED: Florida auto insurance requirements

 Calculate sales tax example

 To calculate Florida sales tax on a vehicle, multiply the whole dollar amount by the tax rate.

 Let’s say the purchase price of a car is $20,000.
 You would owe $1,200 in sales tax.

 $20,000 purchase price x 0.06 sales tax percentage = $1,200 sales tax owed